polleverywhere/chaperon/README.md

 # Chaperon

-## HTTP Service Performance Testing Tool
+## HTTP Service Performance Testing Framework

-This is a tool for doing load and performance tests on HTTP based web services.
+This is a framework / library & tool for doing load and performance tests on HTTP based web services.
 It tracks many kinds of metrics automatically and allows tracking custom ones that can be defined per environment.

 An environment is a combination of target web services & scenarios to run against them, optional connection metadata (like headers for authentication) for each of the services, optional custom metrics and service interaction logic.